Dilyan-D/my-projects/README.md

-# Dilyan Dyankov's software development
+# Dilyan Dyankov's software development at Uni Ruse
-Contains all types of programs of mine (some unfinished), developed throughout the years.
+Contains some of my projects during my education at University of Ruse.